Jennifer Shilling: State Senate

 On April 9, 2011, Shilling formally announced her intention to run in the Senate recall election against Republican Dan Kapanke.
 That summer, she defeated him in the recall election winning 55% of the vote, and took office August 26, 2011.

 In March 2012, Bill Feehan, a La Crosse businessman and county board supervisor, announced that he would run against Shilling in the 2012 general election.
 In the newly redistricted district, Shilling took over 58% of the vote, with 51,091 votes to Feehan's 36,527.

 In 2014, Shilling was elected Senate Minority Leader by fellow Democrats.
 Her top priorities include increasing spending on education, both at the K-12 and college level.

-Shilling was reelected in the November 2016 election.
+Shilling was re-elected in the November 2016 election.

 In 2020, Shilling announced she would step down as Minority Leader and would not seek re-election in 2020.
 On May 15, 2020, Shilling resigned from the Wisconsin Senate.